BE AN ADVOCATE

 • Expanding funding for pediatric cardiomyopathy research

-• Promoting awareness of cardiomyopathy and preventing sudden cardiac arrest
+• Promoting awareness of the signs and symptoms of cardiomyopathy

 • Identifying and diagnosing at-risk children with cardiomyopathy